TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.textHeight

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14793

 ___

 ### textWidth

 • `get` **textWidth**(): `number`

 The width of the text rendered by the component.
-Only works for {@link ELEMENTTYPE_TEXT} types.
+Only works for ELEMENTTYPE_TEXT types.

 #### Returns